Call for Proposals

-The organisers of building IoT are heise Developer, the online channel for software development, dpunkt.verlag, the specialist book publisher for the
+Organisers are heise Developer, the online channel for software development, dpunkt.verlag, the specialist book publisher for the

 Concepts and basics

-- Prototyping, modeling and architecture of IoT systems
+- Prototyping, modelling and architecture of IoT systems

-- IoT and Big Data, handling of data streams and analysis thereof
+- IoT and Big Data, handling and analysis of data streams

 - Industry 4.0